 PCB designers often have the tough job of balancing perfection in design and keeping the cost down.
 For designs dealing with storage medias, like microSD, neglecting simple terms like “hot insertion” or “inrush current” can result in a prototype that imperfect and costly.

 My philosophy is to keep my hardware designs simple.
 I am quick to discard any components that seem superficial in my design.
 Unfortunately, I learned the hard way that keeping things simple can sometimes make things more complicated.
-This was the case ten years ago when I was working on a project that involved an SD interface, which at the time was an unfamiliar component with barely any technical resources.
+This was the case ten years ago when I was working on a project that involved an SD card power supply interface, which at the time was an unfamiliar component with barely any technical resources.

 Don’t neglect the in-rush current

 On first glance, the pinout of the microSD or SD card is anything but complicated.
 An engineer with minimal experience would have no problem figuring out the which pin does what.
 A typical microSD consumes up to 100mA at 3.3V, so obviously nothing would go wrong when I connected it to a 3.3V supply.
 At least that’s what I thought until I re-inserted the SD card in my working prototype.
-I, like many engineers before me, neglected an important concept when designing circuitry for an SD interface.
+I, like many engineers before me, neglected an important concept when designing circuitry for a behavioral data SD interface.
 We did not take the in-rush current into consideration.
 This resulted in our microcontroller resetting itself every time an SD card was inserted into it.

 There is a lesson to be learned from this that extends to the present day.
-SD cards share similar electrical characteristics with their smaller form factor counterpart, the microSD card.
+SD cards share similar electrical characteristics with their smaller form factor counterpart, the microSD card device.
 This means that remaking my mistake from 10 years ago will result in the same PCB design problem for you today.

 Capacitors to the rescue!